 F5 for windows.
 Press F5 and the code in the current window will be compiled, interpreted and executed.

 Press F1 to trigger Python Editor Context Help.
 This will display help related to the current action in the IDLE window.
 It is really helpful for beginners who love to explore.

-Select the code you want to comment and press ALT + C and whooosshh! its commented.
+Select the code you want to comment on and press ALT + C and whoosh! its commented.
 To UnComment press ALT + U.

 We hope these few shortcuts will help you while learning to code in Python using IDLE.
-And if you already know coding in Python and are here just to know more about IDLE, we hope we did not disappoint you.
+And if you already know to code in Python and are here just to know more about IDLE, we hope we did not disappoint you.

 Mastering the shortcuts and features of IDLE can significantly enhance your Python programming experience, especially as a beginner.
 By familiarizing yourself with the shortcuts and incorporating them into your workflow, you can save time, reduce repetitive tasks, and navigate through your code effortlessly.

 The shortcuts and tips provided in this guide are just a starting point.
 As you continue your journey in Python programming, explore the IDE further, experiment with different features, and discover shortcuts that align with your coding style.
 Remember, consistent practice and utilization of these shortcuts will ultimately boost your productivity and improve your coding proficiency.

 We hope this article has shed light on the helpful shortcuts available in IDLE for Python beginners.
 Take the time to practice and internalize these shortcuts, and soon they will become second nature, allowing you to focus on what matters most: writing clean, efficient, and elegant Python code.

 1. How can I open a new file in IDLE quickly?

 You can press Ctrl+N or go to the "File" menu and select "New File" to open a new file in IDLE.